maco4457/PPL-Paper/presentation.md

     Output: TypeError: Can't convert 'int' object to str implicitly
     >>> “Hello” + 1
-    Output: TypeError: Can't convert 'int' object to str implicitly
+    Output: TypeError: Can't convert 'int' object to str implicitly 5
+#14.
+Lua's metatables#
+Metatables can be associated with a table or other value, and one of their uses is to facilitate "operator overloading", defining certain normally disallowed operations like dividing a table by another table

+#16.
+Metatables vs Python's casting#
+Say we have a value j in both Python and Lua.
+In Python, we cast our data element j to the appropriate type instead of setting a value in j's metatable that allows us to perform the operation we want, like division, on j.

 #Slide 16#